 Similarly in WordPress, you can achieve a lot without having hardcore coding knowledge.
 But, to have your website have its USP in the competition, you need a developer.

 WordPress takes the bigger piece of pie here with huge community support and more number of skilled developers.
 On the other hand, HubSpot developers are rare to find and can cost more than a WordPress developer.

 Versatility – HubSpot vs WordPress

 HubSpot is versatile if we consider development + marketing, development + sales, development + service combos.
 And, WordPress is versatile if you consider Business domains.

 For example, if your website needs users to ‘make an account’ and ‘signup’ to have their dashboard, it is easy functionality to have in a WordPress website.
-HubSpot, on the other hand, had to be integrated with third-party tools to make such functionality available.
+On the other hand, HubSpot had to be integrated with third-party tools to make such functionality available.

 eCommerce – HubSpot vs WordPress

 Although, both these platforms are not the prime eCommerce solution providers, if you have limited products, then the below combinations will do the job.

 All these combinations do a pretty decent in giving you an up and running eCommerce store of your own.
 Check out our detailed blog on Cost to Run an eCommerce Store on HubSpot.

 WordPress Elementor and WPBakery were loved by non-developers.
 You cannot ignore the variety in themes and the ease of implementing them.
 The web page building became so easy, that the non-developers could almost make every page of the website.
 They needed the developer for the final touchups or in the case of hard-core functionalities.
 Something like this was definitely missing in HubSpot.